-Grain-free dog food is becoming more and more popular as people become more aware of its benefits for their dogs’ health.
-Grain-free food is better for your dog’s digestive health because it doesn’t contain carbohydrates than grains do.
-Grains are difficult for dogs to digest and can cause gas, bloating, and diarrhoea problems.
+Grain-free dog food is becoming increasingly popular as people become more aware of its benefits for their dogs’ health.
+Grain-free food is better for your dog’s digestive health because it doesn’t contain carbohydrates as grains do.
+Grains are difficult for dogs to digest and cause gas, bloating, and diarrhoea problems.

 How to Transition your Dog to a Grain-free Diet

-When transitioning your dog to a grain-free diet, there are a few things you should keep in mind.
+When transitioning your dog to a grain-free diet, you should keep a few things in mind.
 First, it’s important to gradually switch the dog’s food to avoid stomach upset.
 Start by mixing a small amount of the new food with the old, and gradually increase the proportion of grain-free until your dog is eating only the new diet.